pixelnest/pixelnest/installation/osx.md

 * `eval "$(rbenv init -)"`

 Info: rbenv is a ruby utility that allows you to have multiple ruby versions on a system.
 It's especially useful to have a development environment that is exactly the same as your production platform.
 Moreover, on Mac OS X, it is also used to bypass the default system Ruby installation.
 We use Bundler with rbenv to use local gems for a project.

+## Install a ruby version

+Type `rbenv install -l` to print a list of all available ruby versions.

+Then, execute `rbenv install x.x.x` to install the given Ruby version.
+You can list the installed versions with `rbenv versions`.
+The one with the * is currently used version.
+You can set a global version with `rbenv global x.x.x` and a local one with `rbenv local x.x.x`.

+Check the result with the `ruby -v` command.

+## Ruby-build

+Note that we installed `ruby-build` along with `rbenv` on the previous `brew install`. `ruby-build` is a plugin for rbenv that allows us to install a ruby version with the `rbenv install` command, and automate a version uninstall with the `rbenv uninstall` command.